lanagarmire/COVID19-Drugs-LungInjury/README.md

 `Rscript ACE2_inhibition_Data.R`
 ###### Output files:
 ```
-HCC515_6_data_for_drug.csv #Differential expression of genes in HCC515 cell at 6 h after transfection of ACE2 inhibitor
+HCC515_6_data_for_drug.csv #Differential expression of genes in HCC515 cell at 6 h after treatment of ACE2 inhibitor
-HCC515_24_data_for_drug.csv #Differential expression of genes in HCC515 cell at 24 h after transfection of ACE2 inhibitor
+HCC515_24_data_for_drug.csv #Differential expression of genes in HCC515 cell at 24 h after treatment of ACE2 inhibitor
 ```
 #### Extract differential expression profiles of genes from lung tissues with COVID-19
 `Rscript COVID19-lung.R`